SVGtoPPT/svgtoppt-website/docs/index.md

 </div>

 !!! note
-    If you don't have Libre Office installed, svgtoppt can install `7.1.0` for you&nbsp; :slightly_smiling_face:
+    If you don't have Libre Office installed, SVGtoPPT can install `7.1.0` for you&nbsp; :slightly_smiling_face:

 ## Ways To Use